 With the hierarchical B-pict structure employed in RA CTC condition [1], the image quality of the lower temporal layers will affect the image quality of the higher temporal layers.
 Therefore, coding efficiency improvement can be realized to enhance image quality of the lower temporal layers by for example spending more bits.
 Also, computational cost reduction can be realized to apply coding tools just to lower temporal layers.

 This contribution proposes a temporal-layer-based chroma qp setting as a non-normative change.
-The simulation results show that gain by xx %, xx %, xx % with Y, Cb, Cr is obtained with VTM15.0, and xx %, xx %, xx % with Y, Cb and Cr is obtained with ECM3.1 both with RA test condition.
+The simulation results show that the following gain is obtained for Y, Cb, Cr with RA test condition:

+-0.14%, -1.37%, -1.36% over ECM3.1

+-0.21%, -1.43%, -1.34% over VTM15.0

 This contribution also recommends establishing an AHG to study on the VPS and SPS syntax related to temporal-layer based coding, for deblocking filter, partitioning information, and other parameters as well as chroma qp offset.